encode/uvicorn/docs/settings.md

 ## Development

 * `--reload` - Enable auto-reload.
-* `--reload-dir <path>` - Specify which directories to watch for python file changes.
+* `--reload-dir <path>` - Specify which directories to watch for file changes.
 May be used multiple times.
 If unused, then by default all directories in `sys.path` will be watched.
+* `--reload-extension <extension>` - Specify which extensions to watch (eg: `.py`.
+May be used multiple times.
+If unused, then by default only `.py` files will be watched.

 ## Production